Everything You Need to Know About Heat Pumps: How They Work, Benefits, and Installation Guide

 3. Water-Source Heat Pumps (WSHP)

-Water-source heat pumps operate similarly to ground-source systems but extract heat from a nearby water source, such as a lake, river, or well.
+It operates similarly to ground-source systems but extracts heat from a nearby water source, such as a lake, river, or well.
 A loop system is submerged in the water, absorbing heat, which is then transferred into the home for heating.
 In summer, the process reverses, with heat being transferred from indoors to the water to cool the house.

-• Efficiency: Water-source heat pumps are highly efficient, benefiting from the relatively stable temperatures of water, ensuring reliable performance year-round.
+• Efficiency: These systems are highly efficient, benefiting from the relatively stable temperature of water and delivering reliable performance throughout the year.

 • Eco-Friendly: These systems reduce your reliance on fossil fuels, lowering your carbon footprint.

-• Ideal for Properties Near Water: If you live near a suitable water source, water-source heat pumps can be an excellent choice for heating and cooling.
+• Ideal for Properties Near Water: If you live close to a suitable water source, this can be an excellent option for heating and cooling.

 • Open-Loop WSHPs: Uses water directly from nearby sources, cost: £7,000–£12,000, ideal for properties with clean water access.